CleverRaven/Cataclysm-DDA/doc/ISSUE_TRIAGE.md

 2. loss of data.
 This includes save migration from supported stable versions, but not ancient stable versions or experimental versions.
 To be clear migration *to* stable versions from experimental versions *is* included.
 This also includes chunks of map being lost or overwritten.
 3. character death or item loss due to bugs (this is unfortunately not itself a bug but the outcome of a bug co it can be very subjective)
 4. blatant "lack of consistency" bugs (characters, items or monsters having stats an order of magnitude or so off from reality, mechanics that make no sense).
-5. Poor UX due to e.g. excessive keypresses for an activity, tricky or misleading input, poor wording of UI elements. (maybe actually a feature request)
+5. poor UX due to e.g. excessive keypresses for an activity, tricky or misleading input, poor wording of UI elements. (maybe actually a feature request)
-6. minor inconsistencies e.g. things that are only apparent by comparing json values, typos,
+6. minor inconsistencies e.g. things that are only apparent by comparing json values, typos, and so on.

 This is a bit more granular than necessary, 1, 2 and 3 are critical, 4 and 5 are important and everything else is null priority.